Videndum (LON:VID) Trading Down 22.3% – Here’s What Happened

-VID has been the subject of several research reports.
-Shore Capital reaffirmed a “hold” rating on shares of Videndum in a research note on Friday, December 13th.
-Jefferies Financial Group reaffirmed a “buy” rating and set a GBX 425 ($5.38) price target on shares of Videndum in a research note on Monday, December 16th.
+Several brokerages have recently commented on VID.
+Jefferies Financial Group reaffirmed a “buy” rating and set a GBX 425 ($5.38) target price on shares of Videndum in a report on Monday, December 16th.
+Shore Capital reaffirmed a “hold” rating on shares of Videndum in a report on Friday, December 13th.

 About Videndum